frappe/helpdesk/README.md

 1. Run `bench --site helpdesk.test install-app helpdesk`.
 1. Now open the URL `http://helpdesk.test:8000/helpdesk` in your browser, you should see the app running

+**For Frontend Development**
+1. Open a new terminal session and cd into `frappe-bench/apps/builder/desk`, and run the following commands:
+    ```
+    yarn install
+    yarn dev or yarn dev --host helpdesk.test
+    ```
+1. Now, you can access the site on vite dev server at `http://helpdesk.test:8080`

+**Note:** You'll find all the code related to Builder's frontend inside `frappe-bench/apps/helpdesk/desk`

 ## Learn and connect

 - [Telegram Public Group](https://t.me/frappedesk)